PECSCU/RPi4-Setup/README.md

 10. cd
 11. ./install.sh

-Once the install at is complete, the Adafruit credentials in /Prograsm/pythonScripts/publish2Cloud.py need to be updated to the real values before running AtMoS
+Once the install at is complete, the Adafruit credentials in /Prograsm/pythonScripts/publish2Cloud.py need to be updated to the real values before running AtMoS.
+To copy the API Key from a browser instance of io.adafruit.com, you will need to use shift ctrl C for copy and shift ctrl V for paste.